d2si/sovereign-keys/README.md

 ## Supported Operating Systems and platform
 Currently, the `Sovereign Keys` agent supports the following Operating System:
 - Any Linux distribution as long as LUKS, curl and openssl are available
-- Any Windows server after 2012 R2 included
+- Any Windows server after 2012 R2 included (the Agent creation is in the backlog, <a href="https://github.com/d2si/sovereign-keys/issues">Request Feature</a> if you wish to tell us to accelerate on that)

 x86, x86_64 and ARM are all supported, depending on the OS support (the agent is really just a bunch of scripts, nothing is compiled).